 We started our Etsy shop when I broke my foot in 2011.
 During non-weight bearing boredom, I made piles and piles of handspun yarn.
 Who was going to knit or weave 180 skeins of handspun yarn?
 My sister-in-law suggested an Etsy shop.
 A what?
 And thus, our on-line career in fibers started.
 I began dying wool and silk to achieve the colors I craved for my own spinning, and found that others liked them too!
 We expanded our outlets to our own standalone website in 2015.

 Fortunately, Mike found the business interesting as well.
 I spin, dye, felt, photograph, Photoshop and wrap packages.
 Mike mixes the dyes, does the actual listings, buys materials, keeps financial records, and runs to the post office six days a week.
 When we fall behind, or my back and shoulders protest too much, we have a couple of accomplices in wool (among them, our garden helpers) who give me a hand with handling heavy wet wool.

 Together, Mike and I maintain (with assistance) a large strolling garden of ornamentals.
 Our fruit orchards and potager make up a major portion of our food.
 We are both avid cooks.
-Additionally, there are the duties of being cross-species "parents" to three German Shepherds, a dozen or so chickens and many large koi in our pond.
+Additionally, there are the duties of being cross-species "parents" to two German Shepherds, a dozen chickens and many large koi in our pond.
 I’m a bit of a second-hand Rose, who loves to refurbish, recycle, and reclaim as much as possible.
 We own and are restoring a few historical homes in Tacoma which we rent.
-This year, we hope to install more solar here at Edgewood to help relieve our household energy footprint.

 Need to reach us?
 Please email us at email@example.com.